-PPA 500 Foundations of Public Administration (6) PPA 501 Analytical Methods in Administration PPA 502 Information, Control and Decision Systems in Public, Health Care, and Nonprofit Organizations
+PPA 502 Information, Control and Decision Systems in Public, Health Care, and Nonprofit Organizations

 These requirements may be satisfied by a departmental competency examination, given by the instructor, or by taking the listed courses.
 The PPA 500 requirement may be met with a completed bachelor's degree in Public Administration earned with an undergraduate GPA of at least 3.00.